MacroUniverse/SLISCt/README.md

 ## Introduction

-SLISC is a header-only library mostly based on Numerical Recipes 3ed, using simple C++ 11 gramars so that it is easy to read, use and modify while maintaining a high performance.
-The library currencly provides simple class templates for vector, matrix and 3D matrix.
+SLISC is a header-only library mostly based on Numerical Recipes 3ed, using simple C++ features so that it is easy to read, use and modify while maintaining a high performance.
+The library currencly provides simple class templates for vector, matrix (row-major and col-major, fixed-size and sparse) and 3D matrix.
 Algorithms from Numerical Recipes are slowly added.
-The library also provides some utilities frequently used, such as timers and debug utilities.
-The library can optionally use some algorithms in Eigen (another header-only library).
+The library also provides some utilities frequently used, such as timers and IO utilities.
+The library can optionally use some algorithms in Eigen (another header-only library) or use Intel MKL subroutines.

 A simple example :